 In Black Diamond, it’s a trip back to ‘50s at Marv’s Classic Soda Shop where you’ll find ice cream, homemade burgers and fries, and a whole lot of nostalgia.
 Next door is the Black Diamond Bakery, which offers an incredible variety of breads and buns, fine Danish baking, pastries and much more.

-The Cowboy Highway is a treat to drive – not only because it’s scenic, but the roads are much quieter than Highway 2.
+The Cowboy Highway is a treat to drive – not only because it’s scenic, but the roads are generally much quieter than Highway 2.
+In you drive it in fall keep an eye out for red-tailed hawks!

 - Kananaskis Country Snowshoeing: West Bragg Creek Trails